haskell-cryptography/governance/STRUCTURE.md

   libraries are bundled or linked to.
 Any and all handling of this, for any platform, MUST be done by the library.
 * These libraries MUST NOT have any dependencies other than `base`.
+  * Test and Benchmark suites are exempt from this rule
 * The documentation for the modules MUST be strong enough to stand alone: specifically, at least 80% of all questions regarding the use of bindings SHOULD be answerable entirely from the documentation of the module, _not_ the library